tripthefan/Nico/data/nlu.md

 - do you have a name
 - what do i call you
 - Ok, but who are you?
+- What is your name?
+- what is your name?

 ## intent:chitchat_apology
 - im sorry
 - i am sorry
 - i apologze
+- my bad, I didn’t mean it

 ## intent:chitchat_thanks
 - thank you